Skip to content

 Cross-System Rule

-Circulation stays low-effort only when visual anchors guide direction, timing allows frequent resets, and the base makes movement predictable.
-Break one layer, and the others absorb the strain.
+Circulation stays effortless only when direction, timing, and movement feel aligned.
+Break one, and the others absorb the strain.

 XIV.
 Common Mistakes & Engineered Fixes